Conditional Distribution Estimation of Building Characteristics with Diffusion Models for Urban Energy Modeling: Methodology

 During sampling or inference, is it known which variables are observed and which are unobserved.
 We begin the reverse diffusion process with noise for the \textit{target} variables and iteratively denoise them over a total of $T$ timesteps conditioned on the observed variables.
 The final outputs are the sampled values for the \(x^{\text{target}} \) variables, which are then postprocessed to reverse the normalization and encoding. \\ \\ \textbf{Training details: } We train two variants of the Conditional TabDDPM model: (1) mixed-imputation model: a model trained to impute a mix of both numerical and categorical features, and (2) categorical-only imputation model: a model trained to impute only categorical features while always observing all numerical features.
 For (2), we only train with the categorical loss.
 For (1), we use a weighted loss function shown below, modified over~\ref{eq:tabddpm_loss}, where \(\lambda_{\text{num}}\) for the numerical component is fixed to $1$, and \(\lambda_{\text{cat}}\) for the categorical component is a tuned hyperparameter.

 The numerical features are transformed with the Gaussian quantile transformation~\cite{pedregosa2011scikit}, and the categorical features are ordinal encoded before being one-hot encoded.
 We use parameters \(f_{\text{mask, num}}\) and \(f_{\text{mask, cat}}\) to control for the maximum proportion of the numerical variables and categorical variables to be masked while training.
 During each training step, a random positive masking ratio between \((0,f_{\text{mask, num}})\) and \((0,f_{\text{mask, cat}})\) is selected, and the corresponding number of numerical and categorical variables (respectively) is masked or set unobserved for every row in the batch.
 Notably, while the same number of variables is masked from every row in a batch, the variables themselves are chosen at random.
 This is the dynamic masking strategy described above.
 To this end, for (1), we train a single model with \(f_{\text{mask, num}} = 0.5\) and \(f_{\text{mask, cat}} = 0.2\).
 For (2), we train two separate models with all numerical features observed and \(f_{\text{mask, cat}}\) set to 0.05 and 0.4, respectively.
+All Conditional TabDDPM models were trained on a single NVIDIA H100 GPU.
+The training time for the mixed-imputation model was 4.53 hours, and both the categorical-only variants took less than 3 hours.